MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-fulfillment-provider.md

           </filter>
        </entity>
      </fetch>```
-1. Add an "Apply to each" control with a "Create fulfillment order lines" action from the RequestBin connection as follows:
+1. Add an "Apply to each" control with a **Create fulfillment order lines** action from the RequestBin connection as follows:
     - **value** is obtained from the **Get fulfillment order line** step under **Dynamic content*.
     - **Current item** is selected from under **Dynamic content*.
-1. Within the loop, add an "Append to array variable" action as follows:
+1. Within the loop, add an **Append to array variable** action as follows:
     - For **Name**, enter "ProcessedFulfillmentOrderLines".
     - For **Value**, select **Fulfillment line ID** from under **Dynamic content*.
-1. Within the loop, add another "Append to array variable" action as follows:
+1. Within the loop, add another **Append to array variable** action as follows:
     - For **Name**, enter "ProcessedSalesOrderLines".
     - For **Value**, select **Sales line ID** from under **Dynamic content*.
 1. Collapse the **Try** scope by selecting its title bar.